Don't let 'hindsight' ruin your chances of success with foresight - forward planning.

 - Keep your movements to a minimum, your head in the middle of the screen and your body at arm's length to your webcam at all times.
 Also, maintain good eye contact.
 These communicate self-control and discipline, confidence and professionalism. even if you're not feeling it.
 Remember: if you cannot sit still for a one-hour interview, why would a prospective employer believe you can sit still and work for eight hours?

-- If you provided your CV, have a copy of your CV at your fingertips.
-If you provided written recommendations, commendations and awards, have those at your fingertips as well.
-You might believe you know all of this already, but when you are nervous or misremembering, you want to avoid talking about something different to the prospective employer — embarrassing.
+- If you provided your CV, have a copy of it at your fingertips.
+If you provided written recommendations, commendations and awards, have those to hand as well.
+You might believe you know all of this already, but when you are nervous or misremembering, you want to avoid talking about something different to the prospective employer.

 - Have a notebook and at least two pens at the ready for note-taking; if you have nothing relevant to write, pretend to take notes, which will keep your hands occupied and create the appearance of interest and attention.